theonethread/falkor-library/readme.md

                 // if answers are provided, the input will be tested against them
                 answers: ["node", "python", "erlang", "go", "php", "lisp", "fortran"],
                 // forces answer items to be displayed line-by-line
-                // (this also makes them selectable by answer number, or interactively)
+                // (this also makes them selectable by answer number-, or interactively)
                 list: true
             }
         );